H4n-uL/FrAD_Python/README/README-EN.md

 ## How to contribute

-### Contributing to the FrAD format
+### Contributing to FrAD standard

-Create an Issue to raise issues with the format or encoding/decoding logic and describe how you would like to see it addressed, and we will review it.
+Here is how to contribute

+1. if you notice a problem or something that could be improved
+2. outline how you would like to address it (feel free to leave it out)
+3. create an issue or email me directly.

+I'll review it and give you feedback or respond to the issue.

-### Contributions to the Master Implementation
+### Contributions to Python Master

 Here's how to contribute